 A Theatre Alive

-The King’s has also been a pivotal venue for the Edinburgh International Festival.
+But a theatre is so much more than its bricks and mortar.
+Quality drama has played a crucial role in its success and iconic place in the community.
+The King’s has been a pivotal venue for the Edinburgh International Festival (EIF).
 Noël Coward's Private Lives premiered at the King's during the Festival in August 1930, with Coward himself starring alongside Gertrude Lawrence, Laurence Olivier and Adrianne Allen.
-Other famous names who performed at the King’s in EIF performances include Anna Pavlova, Dame Margot Fontaine, Maria Callas, Juliette Binoche and Dame Maggie Smith.
+Other famous names who performed at the King’s in EIF performances include Anna Pavlova, Dame Margot Fonteyn, Maria Callas, Juliette Binoche and Dame Maggie Smith.

 The King’s is home to touring drama all year round, and the theatre has welcomed some of the UK’s most celebrated actors of stage and screen including, in most recent years, Ian McKellen, Patrick Stewart, Penelope Keith, James Corden and Robert Powell.

 All the World's a Stage

 In 2013 the King's received a vibrant new addition to the historic auditorium.
 A ceiling mural decorating the inside of the main dome was painted by artist and playwright John Byrne.
 Working 17m up in the air, Byrne and his team completed the work over a five-week period.
 This vivid celestial scene, with theatrical motifs and nods, takes its name from William Shakespeare's 1599 comedy As You Like It: "All the World's a Stage".